 Emails from FakeTicketer contain an attachment in the form of an archive, the name of which duplicates the subject of the email.
 The attached archive contains an executable file with a similar name related to the legend of the attack.
 As a lure document, FakeTicketer used fake tickets to sporting events: for example, to matches of the Russian football premier league, competitions in water rowing on kayaks and canoes.

 The attacker uses self-written malware, which allows him to be more stealthy and bypass certain detection systems during the exploitation of the attack chain on the infected system.
-Based on the functionality of the malware, we believe that the motivation of the attacker FakeTicketer is espionage.
+Based on the functionality of the malware, we believe that the motivation of the FakeTicketer attacker is espionage.
 Based on the discovered decoy files, we believe that his attacks are aimed, among other things, at the public sector.

 In the fall and early winter, FakeTicketer began to use official documents as bait.
-In October, it was a scan of a school certificate, in December – regulatory acts of the administration of the city of Simferopol.
-Cybersecurity specialists see Russian sports functionaries and officials of various levels as likely targets of the attacker.
+In October, it was a scan of a school certificate, in December - regulatory acts of the administration of the city of Simferopol.
+Cybersecurity experts see Russian sports functionaries and officials of various levels as likely targets of the attacker.

 Read materials on the topic: